 Offshore companies accept credit cards (albeit because they mask who they are to these companies), but there is a deposit fee.
 With the rise in cryptocurrency, there has been a growth in money coming in via Bitcoin and other cryptos.

-Offers from legal sportsbooks center around risk-free wagers.
-If your bet misses, you receive a free bet equal to the original wager.
+Offers from legal sportsbooks center around bonus wagers.
+If your bet misses, you receive a bonus bet equal to the original wager.

 The American Gaming Association sent a letter to the DOJ claiming that offshore companies enjoy “competitive advantages” that allow them to offer better promotions.
 But right now, while U.S. sportsbooks pay taxes, they are still pumping millions and millions of dollars to make their promos just as enticing.

 Legal sportsbooks have an obvious leg up when it comes to peace of mind for their bettors.